Natural Products That Help to Clot Blood and Stop Bleeding

 We all hope that we will never experience a serious injury, but accidents do happen.
 A first aid kit is important in our home and in our vehicles to help ourselves and other people.

 Sterile dressings and bandages are used to put pressure on a wound (unless organs are protruding) in order to stop bleeding.
 They are standard first aid materials and should be present in every first aid kit.
 A mineral product containing kaolin or zeolite could be a good addition to the kit, since the products help blood to clot.
-They also have a good safety record when they're used to treat wounds.
+They also have a good safety record when they're used to treat wounds, provided they're formulated correctly.

 - A United States Army report describes the successful use of Combat Gauze (which contains kaolin).
 Note that the other product mentioned in this article (WoundStat, which contains smectite minerals instead of kaolin) is no longer used by the army because it's been discovered that while it does stop bleeding it also causes inflammation and damages healthy cells.